 note: adopted 1948; Juan Leon MERA wrote the lyrics in 1865; only the chorus and second verse are sung

-Egypt name: "Bilady, Bilady, Bilady" (My Homeland, My Homeland, My Homeland)
+name: "Bilady, Bilady, Bilady" (My Homeland, My Homeland, My Homeland)

 lyrics/music: Younis-al QADI/Sayed DARWISH